spatie/laravel-permission/docs/advanced-usage/uuid.md

 ### Migrations
 You will probably want to update the `create_permission_tables.php` migration:

-- If your User models are using `uuid` instead of `unsignedBigInteger` then you'll need to reflect the change in the migration provided by this package.
+If your User models are using `uuid` instead of `unsignedBigInteger` then you'll need to reflect the change in the migration provided by this package.
 Something like this would be typical, for both `model_has_permissions` and `model_has_roles` tables:

     ```diff
     -  $table->unsignedBigInteger($columnNames['model_morph_key'])
     +  $table->uuid($columnNames['model_morph_key'])
     ```

-- If you also want the roles and permissions to use a UUID for their `id` value, then you'll need to also change the id fields accordingly, and manually set the primary key.
+OPTIONAL: If you also want the roles and permissions to use a UUID for their `id` value, then you'll need to also change the id fields accordingly, and manually set the primary key.
 LEAVE THE FIELD NAME AS `id` unless you also change it in dozens of other places.

 ```diff
     Schema::create($tableNames['permissions'], function (Blueprint $table) {